MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Entry verified.

-`Verification` has a message length of 100 bytes; the 48 byte sender, the 4 byte nonce, and the 48 byte hash.
+`Verification` has a message length of 100 bytes; the 48 byte holder, the 4 byte nonce, and the 48 byte hash.
 The signature is produced with a prefix of "verification".

 ### SendDifficulty